vznjs/reactivity/README.md

 setEvent("mouseover");
 ```

-## `untrack`
+## `freeze`

-By using `untrack` you can get the value without setting a dependency on the current reaction or memo (computation) which means that they will not recompute in case values inside of `untrack` will change.
+By using `freeze` you can get the value without setting a dependency on the current reaction or memo (computation) which means that they will not recompute in case values inside of `freeze` will change.

 ```js
 import { react, createValue } from "@vzn/reactivity";